IliasMr/JobExecutorServer/README.md

-Task handler application written in C/C++ that controls parallel execution of tasks using a thread pool.
+Web socket application written in C/C++ that controls parallel execution of tasks using a thread pool.
-Server must be up - each jobCommander client connects to the server via sockets using TCP connection.
+Each jobCommander client connects to the server via sockets using TCP connection.
-Server runs in any machine, we can connect to the server by different machines.
+We can interact with the server by sending commands - jobs for controlled execution.